Frenggie/Black-Watch/README.md

 # Black-Watch
 A tool about Metadata and pictures.

-It will be updated soonly.
+It will be updated soon.